 - Instructions will come from your state and local officials, not the NRC

 - Evacuation may not be the best course of action, depending on the conditions of the emergency and other factors such as wind direction.

 In serious situations, federal response information will be available on the NRC Website, the NRC Twitter feed, and the NRC Facebook page, as well as the Federal Emergency Management Agency (FEMA)'s ready.gov.

 Remember: If you are hurt or sick and require immediate help, call 911.

 If you live near the plant but outside the 10-mile Emergency Planning Zone, you most likely will not be asked or required to take protective action.
 Stay tuned to your local media for up-to-the-minute information and advice from your state and local officials.

 A dirty bomb, or "radiological dispersal device," combines a conventional explosive such as dynamite with a radioactive material.
 If one explodes near you, take the following steps:

-- Move at least several blocks from the explosion and get indoors.
-This will reduce exposure to any airborne radioactive dust.
+- Stay away from any obvious plume or dust cloud.
+This will reduce exposure to any radioactive airborne dust.

-- Check local radio or television stations for advisories from emergency response and health authorities.
+- Turn on local radio or TV channels for advisories from emergency response and health authorities.

-- Remove your clothes and place them in a sealed plastic bag.
-Your contaminated clothing can be tested for radiation contamination.
+- If facilities are available, remove clothes and place them in a sealed plastic bag.
+Saving contaminated clothing will allow testing for radiation exposure.

 - Take a shower to wash off dust and dirt.
 This will reduce total radiation exposure, if the explosive device contained radioactive material.

-- If radioactive material was released, local news broadcasts will advise you where to report for radiation monitoring and tests to determine whether you were exposed and what steps to take to protect your health.
+- If radioactive material was released, local news broadcasts will advise people where to report for radiation monitoring and blood and other tests to determine whether they were exposed and what steps to take to protect their health